-In Illinois, a death certificate must be filed with the local registrar within seven days and before the body is cremated or removed from the state, unless the death is under investigation by the coroner or medical examiner.
+In Illinois, a death certificate must be filed with the local registrar within seven days of death and before the body can be cremated or removed from the state, unless the death is under investigation by the coroner or medical examiner.
 (410 ILCS 535/18.)
 Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person's remains will prepare and file the death certificate.

 You may need to obtain copies of a death certificate for a number of reasons.
 You might simply want a copy for your personal records or, if you are in charge of wrapping up the deceased person's affairs, you may require multiple, official copies to carry out your job.
 For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
 If you're the executor of the estate, you should ask for at least 10 certified copies.

-If you need to order copies of a death certificate after the time of death has passed, visit the county clerk's office in the county where the death occurred or go to the website of the Illinois Department of Public Health.
-From the DPH website, you can download a mail-in order form or find a link to order death certificates online.
+If you need to order copies of a death certificate after the time of death has passed, visit the Illinois Department of Public Health.
+From there, you can find options for ordering a death certificate online or downloading a mail-in order form.